Agent Agreement – Terms and Conditions

 The PPSC will provide Agent Firms with a copy of any relevant policies and training materials developed by the PPSC relating to the statute(s) under which they exercise responsibilities as Agents of the Director.

-These materials remain the property of the Government of Canada and must be returned to the Agent Supervisor upon request, or at the end of the Agent Firm’s Agreement.
+These materials remain the property of the Government of Canada and must be returned to the PPSC upon request, or at the end of the Agent Firm's Agreement

 4.6 Training

 From time to time, members of an Agent Firm must participate in training programs on substantive and administrative matters relating to their mandate.
 The PPSC will reimburse the out-of-pocket expenses they incur (such as meals, accommodation, and transportation) to attend such training.
-Unless otherwise authorized in writing by the Agent Supervisor, the PPSC will not pay for time spent attending training sessions or becoming familiar with training materials it provides, which includes all information related to current and future case management tools.
+Unless otherwise authorized in writing by the Agent Supervisor, the PPSC will not pay for time spent attending training sessions or becoming familiar with training materials it provides, which includes all information related to authorized case management tools and solutions.

 Exceptionally, the PPSC may, at its sole discretion, compensate Agent Firms for the time spent attending mandatory training.

-Section 10.8 provides further information on travel allowances and disbursements; Agent Firms using iCase must also consult Part Thirteen.
+Section 10.8 provides further information on travel allowances and disbursements.

 5.1 Point of Contact with the PPSC

-The Agent Supervisor will be identified in the Agreement and the Agent will be notified of any changes regarding the Agent Supervisor.
+The PPSC will identify the Agent Supervisor in the Agreement and will advise Agents of any changes.

 5.2 Roles and Responsibilities of the Agent Supervisor

 The Agent Supervisor is responsible for instructing, monitoring and evaluating the work of the Agent, ensuring that the Agent is informed of pertinent policies and providing advice and assistance when required.
-The Agent Supervisor is also responsible for ensuring that the Agent and Agent Firm comply with their Agreement, these Terms and Conditions, and any specific protocols or instructions provided to them.
+The Agent Supervisor is also responsible for ensuring that the Agent Firm complies with their Agreement, these Terms and Conditions, and any specific protocols or instructions provided to them.

-The Agent Supervisor has authority to verify an Agent’s accounts with respect to the reasonableness of fees and disbursements.
+The Agent Supervisor has authority to verify an Agent Firm's accounts.

 5.3 Approval of the Agent Supervisor